dotswg/dots-requirements/draft-ietf-dots-requirements.md

   client's withdrawal of a mitigation request.
 During this period, DOTS server status messages SHOULD indicate that mitigation is active but terminating.

-: The initial active-but-terminating period is implementation-specific, but SHOULD be sufficiently long to absorb latency incurred by route propagation.
+: The initial active-but-terminating period is implementation- and deployment- specific, but SHOULD be sufficiently long to absorb latency incurred by route propagation.
 If the client requests mitigation again before the initial active-but-terminating period elapses, the DOTS server MAY exponentially increase the active-but-terminating period up to a maximum of 300 seconds (5 minutes).
 After the active-but-terminating period elapses, the DOTS server MUST treat the mitigation as terminated, as the DOTS client is no longer responsible for the mitigation.
 For example, if there is a financial relationship between the DOTS client and server domains, the DOTS client ceases incurring cost at this point.

 SIG-006
 : Mitigation Lifetime: DOTS servers MUST support mitigation lifetimes, and